blossom2016/ansible-repo/ReadMe.md

 # Ansible-Repo

 This is an Ansible repository for my personal use.
-I used multiple VMs for my testing.
+I used multipass VMs for my testing.
 I created an `inventory.txt` file to store my hostnames.
 I have some controller VMs and some VMs that I use for testing.
+If you follow these steps, you should be able to use Ansible to configure your VMs.
+To know how to setup multipass VMs, please refer to [this](https://multipass.run/install) document.

 ## Setting Hostnames